 What is the Execution Phase of the Project Management Life Cycle?

 Two things happen during the execution phase.
 1) deliverables are built, and 2) the project is monitored and controlled.
 In some cases, this means going through time management procedures step-by-step, and in others it could mean performing a risk assessment so you can identify any risks you could expect throughout the life of the project.
 Depending on your project, you may need to perform all (or just a handful) of the following:

 - Acceptance management

 What Happens During the Closing Phase?

-The closing phase signifies the end of the project management life cycle.
+The closing phase signifies what is project management.
 During this phase, project managers are expected to tie up any loose ends, and perform any project closure activities.
 Once the project is closed, the project manager should review the project completion with their team.
 During this review, the benefits and objectives should be measured, the project spend should be compared to the budget, and final deliverables should be assessed.
 At this time, you should be able to identify key project achievements and milestones, document any lessons learned for future projects and communicate the success of the project to stakeholders and executives.